 It would be probably fair to say that Latvia is not overcrowded with tourists; but that doesn’t mean it’s not worth visiting.
 One of the attractions is that it is off the tourist circuit!
 Latvia is quite a small country on the Baltic coast sandwiched between Estonia, Belarus, Lithuania and Russia and its geography has determined its history, like so many other small European states.

 The capital of Latvia, Riga, is probably the main draw card.
 The city is a World Heritage site with its well preserved mediaeval buildings.
 There are also other urban areas of interest, like Cesis and its castle and Karosta with its secret military history.
 What many visitors do not realise just how nice many of Latvia’ beaches are.
 Because of the low tourist numbers these remain uncrowded although best appreciated in summer.
 Latvia also has a lot of forest and a huge waterfall at Kuldiga (Europe’s widest).

-Who will need a Latvia ETIAS visa waiver in 2020?
+Who will need an ETIAS to visit Latvia in 2024?

 The ETIAS arrangement is not a full visa, it is more like a “visa waiver”.
 In fact; it is very similar to other travel authorisations like the one you need to enter the U.S., Canada or Australia.
 You apply online in advance (96 hours is the quoted figure) and pay the €7 fee and, assuming that you are granted entry, get the ETIAS authorisation which will last 3 years.
 It will only apply to non European Union passport holders who currently do not need a visa to travel to Europe.
 If you are an American or Japanese passport holder, for instance, you will need to get an ETIAS approval once the system is launched in 2024.
 Travellers that currently apply for a Schengen Visa will not be affected by the ETIAS.